Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 We usually pay extra for the insurance FedEx offers for the items we ship, but it would still be a huge hassle for you to deal with all that paperwork in case of a damaged unit in transit, as well as lost time.
 That is why I put so much into the wood frame crates I custom make for each item.
 You will not find a better constructed wood frame crate as I build with predrilled holes, glued, and screwed together with an outer wood shell that are fairly easy to open.
 This way you are much less likely to need to deal with that sort of time delay and hassle.

-So far (as of 3-24-08) we have only had 2 items damaged in transit, and no larger items that we had to send through Roadrunner/Dawes trucking.
-Both those items were clearly marked with a 'TOP' side designation, but were apparently dropped upside down off a forklift or something.
-We stopped using DHL over the first issue.
-We rebuilt that project even stronger than before: a crown style chimney cap and shipped it back to her at no charge.
-We have worked to make improvements in our packaging since then to anticipate this sort of accidental rough handling, because we sympathize with our clients over the huge delay it would cost to have the item sent back to us for repair or replacement.
+We have worked to make improvements in our packaging since then to anticipate these sort of accidental rough handling, because we sympathize with our clients over the huge delay it would cost to have the item sent back to us for repair or replacement.
 We have been told several times that we build the strongest shipping crates that our shippers or clients have seen.

 Installation: